Cozhee/reading-notes/401/SQL.md

 ## Lesson 6: Multi-table queries with JOINs
 Multi-table queries can be a little bit more complex but once you understand the syntax are actually powerful and straight forward.
 Lets say for example we have two tables, `Movies` and `Boxoffice`.
 We need to select the columns that we want to display from BOTH tables when we join them.
 So for this example we will use `title`, `domestic_sales`, and `international_sales`.
 Just making the assumption these tables have these columns.
 So, `SELECT title, domestic_sales, international_sales` next we join the tables, `FROM movies JOIN boxoffice ON movies.id = boxoffice.movie_id`.
 This can be a bit confusing but lets take note of `boxoffice.movie_id`.
 The first part `boxoffice` is just the reference to the table, so our second table! `movie.id` is the properties on the table!

+## Lesson 13: Inserting rows
+Take for instance we have a new user that we are adding to our database.
+We need to somehow insert them into our schema!
+The syntax for this would look something similar to `INSERT INTO <tablename> (columnName, columnName) VALUES (value1, value2, etc..)`.
+Although this can look to be simple it can sometimes be frustratating just based on types or inserting things like dates or time.
+This part can be very pick but this is important to keep our schema consistent and secure.